eastmallingresearch/Shotgun_metagenomics/Preprocessing/README.md

 ## Preprocessing
 The workflow should include at the least adapter trimming and filtering for phix/contamination.
-Normalisation, error correction and merging are dependent on the data and/or the assebley pipeline.
-Trimmomatic can also trim for quality if the data is of poor quality.
+Normalisation, error correction and merging are dependent on the data and/or workflow - I haven't found a workflow where they're any use!

 The bbtools preprocessing pipeline has a number of good options for many of these tasks.